-The US economy has been slow in recovering from the Great Recession, and the overall picture has been a mixed bag for well over a year and counting.
+The US economy has been slow in recovering from the Great Recession, and the overall picture has been a mixed bag for well over a year and counting, though May is the first month in over a year with two consecutive months of all positive contributions.
 Employment and Income have been relatively strong.
-Real Retail Sales have hovered in a narrow range over the past eleven months, and Industrial Production has essentially been in a recession.
+Real Retail Sales have been showing signs of improvement over the past handful of months.
+Industrial Production has essentially been in a recession.

 The charts above don't show us the individual behavior of the Big Four leading up to the 2007 recession.
 To achieve that goal, we've plotted the same data using a "percent off high" technique.
 In other words, we show successive new highs as zero and the cumulative percent declines of months that aren't new highs.
 The advantage of this approach is that it helps us visualize declines more clearly and to compare the depth of declines for each indicator and across time (e.g., the short 2001 recession versus the Great Recession).
 Here is our four-pack showing the indicators with this technique.